 |December||-3/27||1/34||46/1.8||Not the best period to go|

-The Swedish capital has a public transport system and urban amenities that allow visitors to explore the city easily.
+The Swedish capital is served by a public transport system and urban infrastructures that allow visitors to explore the city easily.

 Stockholm's Metro, the Tunnelbana (also known as the T-bana), with a network serving some 100 stations, is certainly the most convenient way to get around the city.
 Trains operate from 5 a.m. to 1 a.m. on weekdays and until 3 a.m. on weekends.

-Stockholm's official tourism promotion agency operates the Stockholm Visitor Center, where you can obtain practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).
+Offers information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

-The currency used in Sweden is the swedish krona (K).
+The currency used in Sweden is the Swedish Krona (SEK).